codazoda/markdown-test/index.md

 ## Observations

 - Adding `name: Whatever` to the `_config.yaml` causes the site name not to show up at the top and link back
+- Adding `title: Watever` to the `_config.yaml` brings back the site name and it's link to the index
+- Adding `url: https://example.com` makes that the title link

 ## References